ethereum/execution-apis/src/engine/prague.md

 This method follows the same specification as [`engine_newPayloadV3`](./cancun.md#engine_newpayloadv3) with the following changes:

 1. Client software **MUST** return `-38005: Unsupported fork` error if the `timestamp` of the payload does not fall within the time frame of the Prague fork.

+2. Client software **MUST** incorporate `executionRequests` into the `blockHash` validation process.
+   That is, if `executionRequests` does not match the execution requests commitment in the execution layer block header the call **MUST** be responded with `{status: INVALID, latestValidHash: null, validationError: errorMessage | null}`.

 ### engine_getPayloadV4